Judge weighs request to withhold investigation records in deaths of Gene Hackman and wife

 Authorities unraveled the mysterious circumstances of the couple’s deaths and described their conclusions at a March 7 news conference without releasing most related written and photographic records.

 One of the couple’s three dogs, a kelpie mix named Zinna, also was found dead in a crate in a bathroom closet near Arakawa.
-Two other dogs survived.
+Two other dogs were found alive.

-The written request to seal the records notes the couple placed “a significant value on their privacy and took affirmative vigilant steps” to safeguard it during their lives, including after they moved to Santa Fe and Hackman retired.
-The state capital is known as a refuge for celebrities, artists and authors.
+Susan Madore, a publicist who had worked with the Hackmans for years, testified that the couple relished living in Santa Fe because it afforded them anonymity.
+Hackman retired in the early 2000s.

 Arakawa had no children, while Hackman is survived by three children from a previous marriage.
 Privacy likely also will play a role as the couple’s estate is settled.
-According to probate court documents, Hackman signed an updated will in 2005 leaving his estate to his wife, while the will she signed that same year directed her estate to him.
-With both of them dying, management of the estate is in Peters’ hands.
+According to probate court documents, Hackman signed an updated will in 2005 leaving his estate to his wife while the will she signed that year directed her estate to him.
+With both dying, management of the estate is in Peters’ hands.

 A request is pending to appoint a trustee to administer assets in two trusts associated with the estate.
 Without trust documents being made public, it’s unclear who the beneficiaries are and how the assets will be divided.